 No Tags Found!

-Labour and Employment's rules stipulate that minimum wages can only be split into a 5% allocation for Housing Rent Allowance (HRA), according to the notification dated 23rd November 2005.
+The rules of Labour and Employment stipulate that minimum wages can only be divided into a 5% allocation for Housing Rent Allowance (HRA), according to the notification dated 23rd November 2005.
+Can you explain this in detail?

 From India, Mumbai